0SINTr/osintr/README.md

 ## API Keys

 Running the **Data Collection** and **Data Analysis** phases requires API keys.
-The API keys should reside in your environment prior to running **osintr**.
+The API keys should reside in your environment prior to running **OSINTr**.

 **To add your API keys to your environment, edit bashrc or zshrc.
 Example:**
 ```plaintext